Hot and Warm-Mix Asphalt

 Over 93 percent of the paved roadways in the US use asphalt pavement.
 They are durable, quick to install and open to traffic, and they are highly recyclable.
 The public prefers asphalt pavements because they ride smoother and are quieter than concrete pavements.
 Our knowledgeable and highly experienced team is always available to help customers work through challenging technical requirements.

 Three Peckham subsidiaries – Peckham Materials Corporation (PMC), Wm.
-E. Dailey, Inc. and Dutchess Quarry & Supply – produce hot mix asphalt (“HMA”) for the residential, commercial and heavy highway markets.
-A network of production facilities located throughout the Hudson Valley Region of New York State and Southern Vermont is the backbone of the operation.
+E. Dailey, Inc. and Palmer Paving Corp. – produce hot mix asphalt (“HMA”) for the residential, commercial and heavy highway markets.
+A network of production facilities located throughout the Hudson Valley Region of New York State, southern Vermont, western Massachusetts, and north central Connecticut is the backbone of the operation.
 These plants provide exceptional production capacity, flexibility and reliability and operate in compliance with all environmental regulations.
-Peckham Materials HMA plants are highly automated, modern production facilities equipped with on-the-scale receipt printing technology.
-In most plants, the driver does not ever have to leave his truck!
-The PMC team knows that customer service is just as important as price.
+Peckham Industries HMA plants are highly automated, modern production facilities equipped with on-the-scale receipt printing technology.
+In most plants, the driver does not ever have to leave the truck!
+The Peckham team knows that customer service is just as important as price.
 Saving customers valuable time and money has and always will be a top priority at Peckham.

 In addition to our stationary HMA plants, PMC also operates a portable hot mix drum plant.
-This plant allows PMC to extend the best service to remote communities as well as high production requirements on major construction projects.
+This plant allows PMC to extend the best service to remote communities and provide high production capacity to major construction projects.

 Paving with WMA requires no special equipment and the Peckham professionals are well-versed in the ecological and economic benefits of using this product.
 During the manufacturing process, experts regulate the additive and test the material.
 Finally, they assess its durability against a set of strict quality guidelines that guarantee the best product and service for every job.